Royal Flying Corps: Wings

 Wings in the Royal Flying Corps consisted of a number of squadrons.

 When the Royal Flying Corps was established it was intended to be a joint service.
 Owing to the rivalry between the British Army and Royal Navy, new terminology was thought necessary in order to avoid marking the Corps out as having a particularly Army or Navy ethos.
 Accordingly, the Corps was originally split into two wings: a Military Wing (i.e. an army wing) and a Naval Wing.
 By 1914, the Naval Wing had become the Royal Naval Air Service, having gained its independence from the Royal Flying Corps.

 By November 1914 the Flying Corps had significantly expanded and it was felt necessary to create organizational units which would control collections of squadrons; the term "wing" was reused for these new organizational units.

 The Military Wing was abolished and its units based in Great Britain were regrouped as the Administrative Wing.
 The RFC squadrons in France were grouped under the newly established 1st Wing and the 2nd Wing.
 The 1st Wing was assigned to the support of the 1st Army whilst the 2nd Wing supported the 2nd Army.

 As the Flying Corps grew, so did the number of wings.
 The 3rd Wing was established on 1 March 1915 and on 15 April the 5th Wing came into existence.
 By August that year the 6th Wing had been created and in November 1915 a 7th Wing and 8th Wing had also been stood up.
 Additional wings continued to be created throughout World War I in line with the incessant demands for air units.
 The last RFC wing to be created was the 54th Wing in March 1918, just prior to the creation of the RAF.

 Following the creation of brigades, wings took on specialised functions.
 Corps wings undertook artillery observation and ground liaison duties, with one squadron detached to each army corps.
 Army wings were responsible for air superiority, bombing and strategic reconnaissance.
 United Kingdom based forces were organised into home defence and training wings.
 By March 1918, wings controlled as many as nine squadrons.

 Brigades

 Following Sir David Henderson's return from France to the War Office in August 1915, he submitted a scheme to the Army Council which was intended to expand the command structure of the Flying Corps.
 The Corps' wings would be grouped in pairs to form brigades and the commander of each brigade would hold the temporary rank of brigadier-general.
 The scheme met with Lord Kitchener's approval and although some staff officers opposed it, the scheme was adopted.

-In the field, most brigades were assigned to the army.
+Most RFC brigades were assigned to the army.
 Initially a brigade consisted of an army wing and corps wing; beginning in November 1916 a balloon wing was added to control the observation balloon companies.
 Logistics support was provided by an army aircraft park, aircraft ammunition column and reserve lorry park.